 How much fentanyl is seized at US borders each month?

 According to the US Drug Enforcement Administration (DEA), fentanyl is primarily manufactured abroad and smuggled into the US.
 When government agents intercept drugs such as fentanyl at the border, they arrest the traffickers and confiscate the drugs.
 This prevents the illegal distribution of these drugs within the country.
-Fentanyl seizures in September 2024 were up 31% from the previous month.
+Fentanyl seizures in January 2026 were down 9.7% from the previous month.

 pounds of fentanyl was confiscated at US borders

-more fentanyl was confiscated at US borders than in August 2024
+less fentanyl was confiscated at US borders than in December 2025

 The amount of fentanyl seized at US borders can fluctuate based on changes in law enforcement strategies, trafficking routes, economic conditions, or supply and demand.
 The amount of fentanyl seized annually from 2019 to 2023 rose every year.

-Between January and September 2024, authorities seized approximately 16,565 pounds of fentanyl at US borders.
-That is 16% less than had been seized by the same point in 2023.
+In January 2026, authorities seized 785 pounds of fentanyl at US borders.
+That is 24% less than had been seized by the same point in 2025.

-Cumulative amount of fentanyl seized each month, by weight in pounds
+Cumulative amount of fentanyl seized at US borders each month, by weight in pounds

 Fentanyl is part of a class of drugs referred to as opioids.
 While medical professionals prescribe synthetic opioids like oxycontin and fentanyl for pain relief, this drug class also includes illegal substances such as heroin.
 According to the DEA, fentanyl is roughly 50 times more potent than heroin and just 2 milligrams can cause a fatal overdose in the average American.